Yellow group — STOVE KNOB SETTINGS

 Blue group — MUSIC THEORY CONCEPTS

-a distance between two musical notes
+a distance between two pitches, often used in musical composition

 Word definitions